 A: Yes.
 Advanced Home Health Care provides highly skilled, compassionate Alzheimer’s and dementia care in Iowa.
 Our caregivers receive ongoing training on how to provide the highest quality support to seniors, offering families much-needed respite and peace of mind.

 Q: What do ADL and IADL stand for?

 A: ADL refers to Activities of Daily Living, or activities that occur every day, like showering, dressing, moving from the bed to a chair, walking, etc. IADL refers to Instrumental Activities of Daily Living, and covers such activities as managing household expenses, shopping, using the phone, etc. ADLs and IADLs are assessed when determining which level of care is most appropriate for an older adult.

 Advanced Home Health Care can help seniors with both ADLs and IADLs, resulting in safer, more comfortable, and more independent lives at home.

 We know you probably have some additional questions about in-home care, and we’re always here to provide the answers you need.
-Contact us any time at 800.791.7785 to learn more about our home care services in Fort Madison IA and the surrounding area.
+Contact us any time at 800.791.7785 to learn more about our Fort Madison, IA home health care services.
+Click here to view our entire service area.